gangaramadiwasi2000/-Calculator/README.md

 Implement a clear button to reset inputs and outputs.
 Integration with Modern Technologies:

-Use AJAX for a smoother user experience by updating results without a full page reload.
 Extend the application into an ASP.NET Core project for cross-platform deployment.